mmmmmmwei/P5-dot-js-game/README.md

 # P5-dot-js-game
 Few games created in P5.js.
+The games can be controlled by human voice through mic.

 The games can be uploaded to web host to play online.
 Tutorial can be found in module pptx file.